bnnm/wwiser-utils/doc/NAMES.md

     - for example, remove all texture/shader/model files
   - also add the executable (.exe/so/main/xex/eboot/etc) too
   - some executables like main/xex/eboot/exe should be decompressed first (ask in hcs64/discord, or just won't worry)
+  - if the game is HUGE you may want to only try some files at a time (for example ~10GB) as it'll take a long time otherwise.
 - zip all files into a single file with the "no compression option"
   - this makes a single, huge file like `files.zip`
   - this file MUST NOT BE COMPRESSED (not an actual zip, but a package; you could use `.tar` or others)